 A key challenge in constructing a green bond index is to set specific, transparent, and objective rules to identify what investors generally define as "green" (bonds whose proceeds have a clear net environmental benefit) and, therefore, consider part of their investment choice set.
-Bloomberg and MSCI ESG Research conducted extensive consultations in July 2014 with a diverse set of index stakeholders (including issuers, asset managers, asset owners, and consultants) to solicit feedback on index design and methodology and to identify the emerging established clearly defined bonds, with an aim to provide sufficient transparency on the use of proceeds for eligible securities and, most regarded as green importantly, to present investors with an investment universe that is generally rules for classifying green standards in the definition of Green Bonds, as well as to canvass alternative interpretations that investors may have.
+Bloomberg and MSCI ESG Research conducted extensive consultations in July 2014 with a diverse set of index stakeholders (including issuers, asset managers, asset owners, and consultants) to solicit feedback on index design and methodology and to identify the emerging standards in the definition of Green Bonds, as well as to canvass alternative interpretations that investors may have.